usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/eos_eeoc_referral_letter.md

 ---
 Re: Your Civil Rights Division Complaint – {{ record_locator }} from the Educational Opportunities Section

-Thank you for contacting the Department of Justice on December 10, 2021.
+Thank you for contacting the Department of Justice on {{ date_of_intake }}.
 We have reviewed the information you provided and have determined that the complaint raises issues that are more appropriately addressed by another federal agency.
 We are, therefore, referring this complaint to the following agency for further action:

 U.S. Equal Employment Opportunity Commission
 1-800-669-4000